-The never-ending question of quality vs quantity of Twitter Followers is similar to the argument of how many people you should connect with on LinkedIn or “friend” on any other social networking site.
-Yesterday I wrote that without enough connections on LinkedIn, you will not show up in as many search results.
-With Twitter, the Followers vs Following ratio is an important one that will also speak lots about your Twitter Brand.
+The never-ending question of quality vs quantity of Twitter Followers is similar to the argument of how many people you should connect with on LinkedIn or “friend” on any of the social media platforms.
+Without enough connections on LinkedIn, you might not show up in as many search results as a 2nd degree connection.
+With Twitter, the Followers vs Following ratio is an important one that will also speak volumes about your Twitter Brand.

-My thoughts on how to strategize what you do in social media is the same regardless of social network.
+My basic framework for how to strategize what you do on social media is the same regardless of social network.
 It all comes down to your objective, your brand, and implementation of these through the unique functionalities and environments of the different sites.
-When I see people who only want to connect to a limited amount of people on LinkedIn yet want tons of Followers on Twitter, I see a contradiction.
-Windmill Networking clears up this contradiction with a rational philosophy that transcends the differences in social media.
+When I see people who only want to connect to a limited amount of people on LinkedIn yet want tons of Followers on Twitter, I see a contradiction, not merely selective people in search of the best.

 Why do Followers count on Twitter?
-Because the more people that follow you the higher the chance is that more people will read your message.
-And if your message is a good one, the more probable that someone will ReTweet it, generating the viral marketing that Twitter is famous for.
-Also, people with more Followers seem to have more credibility with some people.
-Wouldn’t you rather have 2,000 Followers vs. 200 Followers?
+Because the more people who follow you, the higher the chance that more people will read your message, assuming it is an engaging piece of content.
+If your message is a good one, a positive ratio of followers will make it more likely that someone will ReTweet it in their own feed, generating the viral marketing that Twitter is famous for.
+People with more Followers also seem to have more credibility with some people.
+Wouldn’t you rather have thousands of followers than a follower count in the hundreds?

-So understanding this, as well as the fact that your Twitter Followers vs Following ratio will affect your Twitter Brand, let’s look at what the different ratios below say about people:
+Understanding the value of having thousands of people reading your words, as well as the fact that your Twitter Followers vs Following ratio will affect your Twitter Brand, let’s look at what the different ratios below say about people.

 1) 10 Following 100 Followers = 10.0 Ratio

 This person has a 10.0 ratio of Followers to Following.
-This appears to be an ideal ratio to achieve in that this person evidently has something to say that a lot of people that he doesn’t know find interesting.
+This appears to be an ideal ratio to achieve, in that this person evidently has something to say that a lot of people that he doesn’t know find interesting.
 Thus the large ratio number.
-However, if you are looking for people to follow in hopes that they will follow you back, you may not want to follow this person unless they have something really important to say.
-Therefore, because of this fact, it is very hard to achieve this status.
-If you tweet good content, your Followers numbers will organically grow over time, but what about the potential opportunity cost of late time-to-market for your message?
-So, your Twitter Brand here is either Rockstar or someone trying to do things the old-fashioned way without maximizing what they could be doing with Twitter.
-I will also add that this Twitter Brand could be a negative one: Why won’t this person give their Followers some respect in following them back?
-Or are all of their Followers spammers?
+If you are looking for people to follow in hopes that they will follow you back, however, you may not want to follow this person unless they have something really important to say.
+Achieving this ratio can be difficult.
+If you tweet good content, your Follower numbers will organically grow over time, but what about the potential opportunity cost of late time-to-market for your message?
+So, your Twitter Brand here is either a Rockstar or someone trying to do things the old-fashioned way without maximizing what they could be doing with Twitter.
+I will also add that this Twitter Brand could be a negative one: Why doesn’t this account follow their followers?
+Are all of their Followers spammers?